3 things you need to know about Green Tea and Gut Health

 Green tea is good for gut health for 3 reasons:

 - Catechins restore a good balance in intestinal flora: According to a study done in Japan, a daily intake of green tea resulted in increased beneficial bacteria, such as Lactobacillus and Bifidobacterium, and improved the intestinal balance.
-Also, pH of intestine was corrected to mild acidity, which is the best environment for beneficial bacteria to grow.
+Also, the pH of the intestine was corrected to mild acidity, which is the best environment for beneficial bacteria to grow.
 The study also reported that the Catechins in Green tea kill malicious bacteria in the intestine, such as Staphylococcus and Helicobacter Pylori, but not beneficial bacteria.
 Another fascinating fact is that the effect continued while people continued ingesting green tea, and the balance was lost as soon as people stopped taking green tea.*7

-- Stress is the enemy for a good gut flora.
+- Stress is the enemy for good gut flora.
 The relaxing effect of green tea may have also been contributing to the positive result.

 - Green tea powder or leaf provides fiber.
-When the whole leaf is ingested either as leaf or powder, green tea leaf provides one half gram of fiber for every gram consumed.
+When the whole leaf is ingested either as leaf or powder, the green tea leaf provides one half gram of fiber for every gram consumed.
 That is equivalent to the fiber in a 23g sweet potato—a piece 2 inches in diameter and 1 inch long.

 More than 2,000 years ago, Hippocrates said “All disease begins in the gut.”
-Today, April 22, is Earth Day—we celebrate the planet’s environment and raise awareness what we can do to protect the ecosystem.
-It is great to remember each one of us also relies on internal ecosystem for wellness.
-May 19 is annual World IBD Day, and May 29 is annual World Digestive Health Day.
+Today, April 22, is Earth Day—we celebrate the planet’s environment and raise awareness on what we can do to protect the ecosystem.
+It is great to remember each one of us also relies on internal ecosystems for wellness.
+May 19 is the annual World IBD Day, and May 29 is the annual World Digestive Health Day.
 There are a lot of things we still don’t know—the only thing we can say for sure is that health issues are interconnected and affecting each other.
-So, start where you can today—drinking green tea every day can be the first step toward healthier you.
+So, start where you can today—drinking green tea every day can be the first step toward a healthier you.